sumitsalve98/WebScrape-Customer-Sentiment-Analysis/README.md

 ![Top 10 least sold products.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Top%2010%20least%20sold%20products.jpeg?raw=true)

+### Insights:

+- Samsung Galaxy F22 and redmi 9i Sport are the top selling products on flipkart with sales around 10k.

+- HP victus with ryzen 5 hexa core 5600H and Asus with ryzen 9 octa core 10nth gen are the least sold products on flipkart with sales of only 1 qnt.

 ### 8. Which cities have more customers who are buying Luxury items?

 ![Cities with more customers who are buying Luxury items.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Cities%20with%20more%20customers%20who%20are%20buying%20Luxury%20items.jpeg?raw=true)

+### Insights:

+Cities, where most of the expensive items are being sold, are

+- Bengaluru
+- Hyderabad
+- New Delhi
+- Chennai
+- Pune
+- Mumbai

 ### 9. What is the trend in sales by years?

 ![The overall trend in sales by years.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/The%20overall%20trend%20in%20sales%20by%20years.jpeg?raw=true)

+### Insights:

+- Since we only have data of products which are launched in a recent year we cannot find a proper trend in sales for older products or products which are probably dead now.

 ### 10. What is the trend in sales by months?

 ![Trend in sales by month.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Trend%20in%20sales%20by%20month.jpeg?raw=true)

+### Insights:

+October, November, and December are months when sales are the highest

 ### 11. What are the sales in each state of India?

 ![map.png](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/map.png?raw=true)

+### Insights:

+- UP, Maharashtra and West Bengal are the states with highest sales of 68884 to 103325 products.

 ## Sentiment Analysis insights: